Antonio Vergara

-Antonio Vergara (born 16 January 2003) is an Italian professional footballer who plays as a midfielder for the Serie A club Napoli.
+Antonio Vergara (born 16 January 2003) is an Italian professional footballer who plays as an attacking midfielder for Serie A club Napoli.

 Club career

 Born in Frattaminore, Vergara is a product of the youth academies of Frattese 2000, Virtus Crispano, PD F.lli Lod and Napoli.
 On 11 March 2021, he signed his first professional contract with Napoli.
 On 15 July 2022, he joined Pro Vercelli on a season long loan in the Serie C where he made his professional debut.
 On 24 July 2023, he was loaned to Reggiana in the Serie B for a season.
 His first season was cut short by a rupture to the anterior cruciate ligament, but on 1 February 2024 his loan with Reggiana was extended an additional season until 30 June 2025.

 Vergara returned to Napoli for the 2025–26 season, and made his debut as a substitute in a 2–0 win over Sassuolo on 23 August 2025.
+On 28 January 2026, he scored his first goal with a solo run in a 2–3 defeat against Chelsea in the Champions League.

 International career

 Vergara was called up to the Italy U19s for a set of friendlies in February 2022.

+He was one of the players who were called up with the Italy national team by head coach Roberto Mancini for the 2026–27 UEFA Nations League matches against Belgium, Turkey and France between 25 September and 5 October 2026.